TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 You need to define the thresholds above which the analyzed observable should be marked as `suspicious` or `malicious`.

+### Talos Reputation
+Query [Cisco Talos Intelligence](https://talosintelligence.com/) to check spam reputation against an IP.

+This analyzer comes in only one flavor.

+No configuration is needed.
+It can be used out of the box.

 ### ThreatCrowd
 Look up domains, mail and IP addresses on [ThreatCrowd](https://www.threatcrowd.org/), a service powered by AlienVault.